adamsp/speakman-website/source/_posts/2012-11-20-localizing-a-windows-phone-application.markdown

 categories: windows-phone
 ---

 I've been trying to clean up the What's Shaking, NZ? for Windows Phone 7 [codebase](https://github.com/adamsp/wsnz-windowsphone) recently, as there was quite a bit of duplicated code and plenty of room for problems (read: shitty code).
-I'll be migrating it to Windows Phone 8 soon, and want it as clean as possible before I start (note here that I haven't .
+I'll be migrating it to Windows Phone 8 soon, and want it as clean as possible before I start.

 <!-- more -->